vazitron/aurelia-bootstrap-datepicker/README.md

 You can subscribe to the following events:

-* changeDate - event - Fired when the date is changed.
-Payload consists of the event. **More Info:** [here](http://bootstrap-datepicker.readthedocs.io/en/stable/events.html)
+* changedate - event - Fired when the date is changed.git commi